EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where H() is the hash function in HKDF_V.

-For message_i the key and IV, called K_i and IV_i, SHALL be derived using other = aad_i, where i = 2 or 3.
+For message_i the key, called K_i, SHALL be derived using other = aad_i, where i = 2 or 3.
 The key SHALL be derived using AlgorithmID set to the name of the negotiated AEAD (AEAD_V), and keyDataLength equal to the key length of AEAD_V.

+If the AEAD algorithm requires an IV, then IV_i for message_i SHALL be derived using other = aad_i, where i = 2 or 3.
 The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in section 12.1.2. of {{I-D.ietf-cose-msg}}, and keyDataLength equal to the IV length of AEAD_V.

 Application specific traffic keys and other data SHALL be derived using other = exchange_hash.
 AlgorithmID SHALL be a tstr defined by the application and SHALL be different for different data being derived (an example is given in {{app-a2}}). keyDataLength is set to the length of the data being derived.